What does a solution architect do?

 Managing projects with real impact

-I am working on a project to integrate DWP services with gov.uk ‘one login’ solution.
+I am currently working on a project to integrate DWP services with GOV.UK One Login, which is an example of great collaboration between central government departments.

-This is an example of great collaboration between central government departments.
 Our services reuse the Identity Verification service implemented by GDS and HMRC.
-We also add additional checks to meet our Identity standards on our Online Identity Verification Service, through which around 40% of our customers are able to prove their identity.
+We also add additional checks to meet our Identity standards on our Online Identity Verification Service.

 Continually developing technical and leaderships skills